 The ‘News and Blogs’ dataset pulls in relevant media according to your search terms from August 2013 to the present.

 The ‘Company’ dataset enables you to “analyze business descriptions or funding events, track M&A trends, and identify emerging companies.”
+From operating status, company types and investments – this tool gives you a full picture of a company’s strategy.

 The ‘Patents’ dataset enables you to check out trends and understand emerging technologies by searching global patents.